 As a bank, we have an opportunity and responsibility to finance and facilitate the shift to a more sustainable society, whether supporting our clients in their own transition to becoming more sustainable or by financing sustainable projects.
 Via Our direction we want to ultimately contribute to society's transition to be more sustainable.
-This is also reflected in ING's governance of the Sustainability department which has a direct reporting line to the vice-chairman of ING Bank N.V.
+This is also reflected in ING's governance of the Sustainability department which has a direct reporting line to the Management Board Banking.